marianamourao-37/Multi-scale-Attention-based-MIL/README.md

 - [Experiments_Calcifications.ipynb](notebooks/Experiments_Calcifications.ipynb)
 - [Experiments_Masses.ipynb](notebooks/Experiments_Masses.ipynb)

-Besides, to load our best checkpoint models for each lesion type (FPN-SetTrans for calcifications and FPN-AbMIL for masses), consider the following notebook:
+Additionally, to load our best checkpoint models for each lesion type (FPN-SetTrans for calcifications and FPN-AbMIL for masses), refer to the following notebook:
 - [Load_checkpoints.ipynb](notebooks/Load_checkpoints.ipynb)

 # Checkpoints